 top of page

-Details of Theresa's Law - Substitute Bill
+Details of Theresa's Law

 Ensuring the safety of residents in Adult Foster Care (AFC), one form of assisted living in Michigan, is a priority.
 It is critical to have strong and effective regulations as well as training and competency requirements for those who are a part of the medication administration process.